What Is an HOA Transfer Fee and Who Pays It?

 1. What the CC&Rs Say

-Some CC&Rs specify who pays the transfer fee.
-"The buyer shall pay a transfer fee of $300 upon closing" is clear.
-But many CC&Rs are silent on who pays, stating only that the fee exists and the amount.
+Some CC&Rs spell it out.
+"The buyer shall pay a transfer fee of $300 upon closing" is about as clear as it gets.
+But plenty of CC&Rs just say the fee exists and what it costs, without saying who's on the hook.

 2. What the Contract Says

-The purchase contract can allocate the transfer fee to either party.
+The purchase contract can put the transfer fee on either party.
 In most markets, agents negotiate this as part of the closing cost allocation.
-If the contract specifies that the buyer pays, the buyer pays — regardless of what local custom might suggest.
+If the contract says the buyer pays, the buyer pays.
+Local custom doesn't override a signed contract.

 3. Local Custom